sagemath/sagewiki_to_gh-2022-10-10/days35.5.md

 LOCATION: [[http://www.gordon.edu|Gordon College]], Wenham, MA

 LODGING: [[http://www.wyliecenter.com/|Wylie Center]], Beverly, MA.
-The toll-free reservation phone is 1-866-333-0859.
-More directions to come ASAP.
+Please look at the more detailed [[days35.5/localinfo|Local Info]] page for instructions on reservations and so forth.

 FUNDING: If you're interested in attending, there may be funding for you.
 Please contact <<MailTo(kcrisman AT gmail DOT com)>> as soon as possible, and by late November if you are not a US citizen or permanent resident.